pljson/pljson/readme.txt

 1. To install, extract the files to a directory
 2.  change to the directory where the files exist
 3.  run the install.sql file
-4. To Test:
+4. To Test the implementation, run the /testsuite/testall.sql file
-     4a) to test creating JSON mamnually, run the call_json.sql file 4b) to test creating JSON from text input, run sqlplus_run.sql
+5. To learn the API, look at the files in /examples

-Documentation can be found at  http://oracleoss.com or at http://database-geek.com
+Documentation can be found at  http://oracleoss.com or at http://database-geek.com Generel information about JSON is available at http://www.json.org